jagd/DSPSL/README.md

 - 2012-04-21: First working version.

 ## Building
-Since if does not have any dependency, except Win32Apis if you need the GUI, The build system is simple Makefiles and build scripts.
+Since it does not have any dependency than Win32APIs for the GUI, The build system consists of simple Makefiles and batch files.

 ### For Windows
-It can be built under gcc or Visual C++:
+The program can be built under gcc or Visual C++:
 - Run the `build-msvc.bat` under Visual Studio command line.
 Now support both x86 and x86-64 builds.
 - Run `build-mingw.bat` for a MingW build.